JoseAlbanoGaspar/FEUP-LBAW/README.md

-# YahUwU
+# hELP - home of Economics, Law and Politics

-YahUwU is collaborative web platform where users ask and answer questions about law, politics and economics.
+hELP is collaborative web platform where users ask and answer each other questions about law, politics and economics.

 ## Team